 Norman Wilkinson

-The following article appeared in The Press on February 1st, 2011, following the death of City legend Norman Wilkinson on January 28.
+The basis of this page is an article that appeared in The Press on February 1st, 2011, following the death of City legend Norman Wilkinson on January 28.
 This page has subsequently been heavily expanded.

 Former players and supporters have been united in mourning the loss of a York City legend following the death of all-time record goalscorer Norman Wilkinson.